aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-pages/_index.md

     priority: 0.7
 ---

-**Aspose.PDF for Java** lets you insert a page to a PDF document at any location in the file as well as add pages to the end of a PDF file.
+**Aspose.PDF for Java** lets you insert a page to a PDF document at any location in the file, add pages to the end of a PDF file, and delete pages from your document.
 This section shows how to add pages to a PDF without Acrobat Reader.
 You can add text or images in the headers and footers of your PDF file, and choose different headers in your document with Java library by Aspose.
+You can change the page orientation of pages in an existing PDF file with Java library.
+Aspose.PDF allows you to change and get  PDF page size with code snippet.

 Also, try to crop pages in PDF document programmatically using Java.

 This section learn you how to add watermarks in your PDF file using Artifact class.
 You will check the programming sample for this task.